amyafan/crime-in-america/README.md

 ## Technical

 * Run the files in the etl folder in order to extract the data
-* Analyses and intermediate datasets for data visualizations are in the "analysis" folder
+* Analyses and intermediate datasets for data visualizations are in the analysis folder
+* analysis/notebooks contains additional notes

 ## Data notes